sigmavirus24/github3.py/CONTRIBUTING.rst

 Guidelines for Contributing to github3.py
 =========================================

-0. Read the README_
+#.
+Read the README_

-1. Regardless of the magnitude your pull request (a couple lines to a couple hundred lines), please add your name to the AUTHORS.rst_ file under the heading Contributors.
+#.
+Regardless of the magnitude your pull request (a couple lines to a couple
+   hundred lines), please add your name to the AUTHORS.rst_ file under the heading Contributors.

+#.
+There is a label for issues that should be minor and should be a good way
+   to become acquainted with the project.
+The easy_ label is the over-arching way to determine which issues you can dig into without a great deal of prior knowledge.
+Most of these issues have a `Pair with Ian`_ label which means that if you would like, I (@sigmavirus24) will happily pair program with you to solve the issue.

-2. If you're fixing a bug, please write a regression test.
-All the tests are structured like so::
+#.
+If you're fixing a bug, please write a regression test.
+All the tests are
+   structured like so::

     tests/